 We look forward to and read every email readers send us through our contact form.
 We find the questions and comments submitted to be very valuable and try to respond to each contact.
 We recently had a reader submit a great question and have written this blog to answer it.
-Please click here if you have a question or a topic you would like us to address.

 “What happens if I am incorrectly diagnosed and treated as though I have PAH and it turns out that I don’t have PAH?”

 For many years our biggest concern was that physicians would not consider the diagnosis of PAH and miss it altogether.
 In the past five years we have seen the pendulum swing the other direction.
 Now, more often than not, I see patients who are incorrectly diagnosed as having PAH when in fact they have another diagnosis.
 The most common correct diagnosis under these circumstances is Diastolic Heart Failure (also referred to as heart failure with preserved ejection fraction or HFPEF).
 In other instances the patients may have pulmonary hypertension related to under appreciated lung disease, or not even have pulmonary hypertension at all.

 What happens when a patient is incorrectly diagnosed as having PAH and started on therapy with medications for PAH?